 Face the finished side of the fence toward your neighbor

 Certain kinds of fences have a finished side or a “good” side that looks smoother and more polished than the side with the rails and posts showing.
 In particular, the solid panel fences often used for privacy are generally constructed like this.
 The finished side should face toward your neighbor.
 Not only is this more polite, but it’s the standard.
 Your property will look a lot nicer with the “good” side facing the outside world.
-Otherwise, your fence will look like it was installed backwards.
+Otherwise, your fence will look like it was installed backward.

 However, many other types of fences look identical on both sides, and they’re often called “good neighbor fences” for this reason.
 You can install a double-sided privacy fence if you don’t like the way the inside of a fence looks.
 Double-sided fences are created with “sandwich construction,” which also makes them stronger.